JGCRI/gcam-doc/gcam-usa.md

 Overall, despite growing electricity demand, the assumption of no new freshwater once-through cooling systems, the shift towards less water-intensive generation technologies (e.g. natural gas, renewables), and the reduced reliance on more water-intensive technologies (e.g. coal, nuclear) result in diminishing power sector water demands in the GCAM-USA Reference scenario.

 Water supply: Our reference scenario adopts the renewable and non-renewable water supplies that are calculated and implemented for all water basins in the USA region in the global GCAM.

+Emissions: Future air pollutant emissions assumptions are implemented to reflect current rules and legislation.
+This approach results in a near-term reduction in emissions for the sectors that currently have regulations applied to them.
+The specific regulations by sector are listed below (Table 2).
+Further into the future, around 2050 on, some emissions begin to increase again.
+This happens in sectors with minimal legislation to continue reducing emissions, and where no GDP control is applied.
+Without the addition of legislation and/or a GDP control, emissions continue to increase as their drivers (whether population or energy consumption) also increase.

 Interpretation of GCAM-USA results